Echinococcus multilocularis: Epidemiology

 The incidence of human infestation with E. multilocularis and disease is increasing in urban areas, as wild foxes (an important reservoir species of the sylvatic cycle) are migrating to urban and suburban areas and gaining closer contact with human populations.
 Also, restocking fox enclosures for fox hunting with infected animals spreads the disease.
 Children, health care workers and domestic animals are at risk of ingesting the eggs after coming into contact with the feces of infected wild foxes.
 Even with the improvement of health in developed/industrialized countries, the prevalence of alveolar echinococcosis (AE) did not decrease.
 On the contrary, incidents of AE have now also been registered in eastern European countries and sporadic incidences in other European countries.

 The disease has extended its range in Europe in the last few decades.
 Still the infection is fairly rare.
 Between 1982 and 2000 a total of 559 cases were reported throughout Europe.

 Recent findings indicate that E. multilocularis is likely expanding its range in the central region of the United States and Canada and that invasions of European strains might have occurred; the endemic presence of the parasite in urban areas and a total of 16 human cases in Alberta, Canada have been reported.
 The first human case in Alberta was diagnosed in 2013.
 In one case, the infection caused a grapefruit sized tumour in the lung, kidney and diaphragm, which had to be surgically removed.
-Because of the significant difficulty in diagnosising an infection caused by Echinococcus multiocularis, it is suspected that this parasite if often misdiagnosed.
+Because of the significant difficulty in diagnosing an infection caused by Echinococcus multiocularis, it is suspected that this parasite is often misdiagnosed.
 Several studies that have been done since the 1950s in North America indicate a higher prevalence of Echinococcus multiocularis than previously thought.
 However, due to limited knowledge about the parasite, it is often not monitored in wild or domestic animals; this monitoring will become crucial to the control of the parasite in the future as it continues to spread.